DSR-RHIT/me447-visualizing-data/cm/cm000_course_about.md

   - R is free, open source, and available on every major platform, making it easy for others to replicate your work.
-  - More than 13,000 open-source R packages are available (November 2018).
-Many are cutting-edge tools.
+  - The variety of R packages—13432 R packages as of 2018-11-28—many of them cutting edge tools.
   - R packages provide deep-seated support for data analysis, e.g., missing values, data frames, and subsetting.
   - R packages provide powerful tools for communicating results via